 Which then happened.
 The Leica Q3 43 is not only a compact enough lens, it might turn out to be quite a revolution in the lens lineup for Leica.

 Part of the original idea of Leica lens designer Peter Karbe and the Leica Q team was that the Leica Q with a 28mm Summilux f/1.7 would produce such detailed photographs that one could use 'digital crop' to crop a 28mm photo into a 35mm, 50mm, 75mm, or even a 90mm image frame.
 This fits with the compact concept of not having a zoom lens, yet still having the ability to zoom.
-In the Leica Q3 43, the crop goes all the way to a 150mm crop, and here you can see the resulting file sizes:
+In the Leica Q3 43, the crop goes all the way to a 150mm crop.

 They knew back then, as we all fundamentally knew, that future sensors would grow from 24MP to 60MP to 100MP to 150MP and beyond.
 The Leica Q is designed for that future.
 That is why the lens on the Leica Q (2015) was unchanged in the next two models, the Leica Q2 and Leica Q3.